Why Training Dogs with Treats Is an Effective Way to Teach New Skills

 Positive Reinforcement Is Rooted in Science

-Using a reward to build behavior is based in science.
-Operant conditioning is a method of learning that occurs through rewards and punishments.
-Through operant conditioning, an individual makes an association between a specific behavior and a consequence.
+Using reinforcement to build behavior is based in science.
+Operant conditioning is a method of learning that occurs through consequences, specifically reinforcement and punishment.
+Through operant conditioning, an individual makes an association between a specific behavior and a resulting consequence.
 Psychologist and behaviorist B.F.
 Skinner, known as the father of operant conditioning, pioneered the study of this type of learning in the late 1930s.
 So it’s not a new concept.
 It just took time before it went from the lab to the living room.

-By the rules of operant conditioning, behavior that is rewarded is strengthened and increases in frequency.
-If your dog performs a behavior and you add a reward, you increase the likelihood that the behavior will happen again.
+By the rules of operant conditioning, behavior that is reinforced increases in frequency.
+If your dog performs a behavior and you add a reinforcer, you increase the likelihood that the behavior will happen again.
 Called positive reinforcement, this is one of the fastest ways to teach your dog.

 Incorporate Learned Behaviors Into Daily Life

-So how do you integrate rewarding a skill with eradicating unwanted behavior?
+So how do you integrate reinforcing a skill with eradicating unwanted behavior?
 Consider a dog that won't stop jumping on you or your friends.
 First, teach her to sit.
 Every time she sits, she gets a treat.
 Then incorporate the behavior into her everyday life.
 Have her sit before you let her outside.
-If she loves the outdoors, it’s a reward.
+If she loves the outdoors, then going outside might be reinforcing.
 Have her sit before you give her meals.
-She loves food, so that’s a reward.
+She loves food, so that could be a good reinforcer.
 Does she enjoy walks?
-Have her sit while you put on her leash to take her for a walk—another reward.
+Have her sit while you put on her leash to take her for a walk—another reinforcement situation.
 If she does not hurt you by jumping on you, the next time she springs on you ignore her until she sits.
-Then shower her with attention—another reward.
-At this point, she is getting many rewards for keeping her butt on the ground.
+Then shower her with attention—another potential reinforcer.
+At this point, she is getting reinforced for keeping her butt on the ground in a variety of scenarios.
 By the laws of operant conditioning, she will sit more and more.
-You will have a dog that sits instead of jumps, because sitting is now more fun.
+Jumping in those same contexts will lessen because sitting has a much more fun, and reinforcing, learning history.

 Quick Tips for Training Success

-- Your dog must like it, or it’s not a reward.
-Training rewards include verbal praise, toys, petting, and play.
-But in general, food rewards are the most exciting for dogs.
-If a dog spits out your treats, they don’t qualify as rewards.
+- Your dog must like it, or it’s not a reinforcer.
+Training reinforcers include food, verbal praise, toys, petting, and play.
+But in general, food is the most exciting for dogs.
+If a dog spits out your treats, they don’t qualify as reinforcers.
 Softer treats with stronger scents work best: hot dogs, freeze-dried liver, cheese, and grilled chicken.

-- You may be giving your dog a reward without meaning to.
+- You may be reinforcing your dog without meaning to.
 For example, your teenage golden retriever jumps on you.
 You push her off, but she doesn’t stop jumping on you.
-Remember, rewards increase behavior—and your dog thinks you pushing her is awesome.
+Remember, reinforcement means an increase behavior—and your dog thinks you pushing her is awesome.
 Her jumping will get worse if you keep paying her for the behavior.

-- There is a difference between reward and a bribe.
-If your dog performs a behavior and then you give him a treat, you’re rewarding him for a good job.
+- There is a difference between reinforcing and a bribe.
+If your dog performs a behavior and then you give him a treat, you’re reinforcing him for a good job.
 If you can’t get your dog to come in from the backyard until you show him a treat, that’s a bribe.
 Avoid bribes.
-You’ll end up with a dog who only listens to you when you have treats in your hand.
+You’ll end up with a dog who only engages with you (in that situation) when you have treats in your hand.